Sea Level (1996)

-Sea Level by the American artist Richard Serra (San Francisco, 1939) sits as a spirit level in the middle of the rolling landscape of park De Wetering in Zeewolde.
-The two dark grey pigmented concrete walls run right across the park that was designed in 1986 by landscape architect Pieter van der Molen and artist Bas Maters.
-(1) The walls, each of them 200 metres long, are aligned diagonally on both sides of a canal.
-At their outer ends, the walls disappear into the landscape almost unnoticed, whereas in the middle - at the park's lowest point - they are several metres high.
+Sea Level by the American artist Richard Serra sits like a spirit level in the middle of the rolling land- scape of park De Wetering in Zeewolde.
+The two concrete walls run straight through the park, which was designed in 1986 by landscape architect Pieter van der Molen and artist Bas Maters.
+The walls, each 200 metres long, are diagonally aligned along both sides of a canal.
+At their outer ends, the walls disappear almost invisibly into the landscape, whereas in the middle - at the park’s lowest point - they are several metres high.

 Sea Level gives physical meaning to the term sea level: without the dikes the water level would come up to the upper edge of the walls.
 The artwork evokes a feeling of submersion; visitors walking along the wall are made to feel as if they are literally ‘going under’, only to ‘resurface’ a little further down.